 To clean and remove bacteria from these wrinkles you’d need to use a soft and damp cloth to gently wipe away the dirt.
 Make sure to properly dry the area afterward.

-The Daniff is a big dog and hence has bigger teeth than most dogs which require cleaning no less than three times in a week.
+The Daniff is a big dog and hence has bigger teeth than most dogs which require cleaning no less than three times a week.

 With all the treats and food your dog eats throughout the day, it’s important that you regularly brush its teeth to prevent tartar accumulation which can lead to all kinds of problems.